sjudson/paseto.js/README.md

 ##### Footers

-The library includes support for footers, which are provided as a third argument to the `encrypt`, `decrypt`, `sign`, and `verify` methods. _NB: Before using footers it is highly recommended that you read the pertinent part of the RFC draft discussing their security_.
+The library includes support for footers, which are provided as a third argument to the `encrypt`, `decrypt`, `sign`, and `verify` methods. _NB: Before using footers it is highly recommended that you read the RFC, which contains pertinent information on their security_.

 ```js
 const encoder = new Paseto.V2();